wp-plugins/list-category-posts/readme.txt

 * **FAQ**

+**Does not work on servers with PHP < 5**

+This is true since version 0.18.
+If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
+WordPress 3.1 was the last version to support PHP 4, from 3.2 and forward, only PHP 5 is supported.
+You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 **Plugin could not be activated because it triggered a fatal error.**

 *Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /.../wp-content/plugins/list-category-posts/include/CatListDisplayer.php on line 10*

 Please check:
 http://wordpress.stackexchange.com/questions/9338/list-category-posts-plugin-upgrade-fails-fatal-error/9340#9340

+**How to not display the title**

+You have to add a CSS class to the title with the `title_class` parameter.
+Then edit the title_class class in your theme's CSS file.
+Something like this:

+In the post:
+`[catlist id=3 title_class=lcp_title numberposts=1]`

+And in your theme's CSS:

+`.lcp_title{
+  display: none;
+}`

+**How to insert the shortcode on the theme and not a post or page**

+`<?php echo do_shortcode("[catlist id=3]"); ?>`

 **Please do not ask for support when you are having issues with your CSS**.
 I can't solve every user's CSS problems.
 Feel free to ask on the forums or WP Answers.
 But please, **[read the instructions first](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)**.

 == Upgrade Notice ==

+= 0.34 =
+ * Now the plugin accepts either class or tag or both for styling elements (such as date, author, etc. to display).
+When just using a tag, it will sorround the element with that tag.
+When using just a class, it will sorround the element between span tags and the given CSS class.
+Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) under **HTML & CSS Customization** for more info.
+ * Fixed bug on `post_status`, it used to show all published posts and if user was logged in, all private ones too.
+Now you can specify 'private' to just display private posts, and draft, publish, draft, etc (See **post_status** param on the [instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for more info).

 = 0.25 =
 * Translation support.